ozolotareva/unpast_paper/README.md

  * uses 2-means, hierarchicla clustering or GMM for binarization of individual gene expressions
  * SNR threshold for featuer selection is authomatically determined; it depends on bicluster size in samples and user-defined p-value cutoff

-## License
-Free for non-for-profit use.
-For commercial use please contact the developers.